DataDog/hiring-engineers/answers.md

 }
 ```
 In the payload of the Timeboard POST request, I made two graphs.
 1. My Custom Metric, with the rollup function, `.rollup(sum, 3600)`, applied to sum up all the points for the past hour.
 To scope the metric over my host, I added a template variable from the UI.
-The Timeseries graph charts the sum at each over hour, over time.
+The Timeseries graph charts the sum of all the points from the past hour, at each hour, over time.
 2. The Postgres Database with the anomaly function, `anomalies(avg:postgresql.rows_inserted{host:Fannys-MacBook-Air.local}, 'basic', 2)`, applied.

 ![5 Minute Snapshot of Timeboard](/imgs/5min_snapshot.png)